Algebra 2 Regents Exam 2026: Dates, Topics & Prep Guide

 ❓ When is the Algebra 2 Regents exam in 2026?

-The Algebra 2 Regents exam is offered three times in 2026: January 22, 2026 (9:15 AM), June 16, 2026 (1:15 PM), and August 19, 2026 (12:30 PM).
+The Algebra 2 Regents exam is offered three times in 2026: January 22, 2026 (1:15 PM), June 10, 2026 (9:15 AM), and August 18, 2026 (12:30 PM).
 Most students take it in June after completing their full-year Algebra 2 course.
-The June administration is recommended for first-time test takers who have had the entire school year to master the advanced content.
-Always verify the exact time and location with your school administration as schedules may vary slightly.
+As of June 27, 2026, the next scheduled administration is August 18.
+Always verify the exact reporting time and room with your school.

 ❓ What topics are covered on the Algebra 2 Regents?